 - CLEAR III: Clot Lysis: Evaluating Accelerated Resolution of Intraventricular Hemorrhage (HIC: 0910005903)

 For more information please contact the Clinical Research Nurse Coordinator at the Yale-New Haven Stroke Center at 203-737-1057.

 The Stroke Clinic allows patients access to world-class expertise in stroke management and prevention.
 Faculty and staff in the Vascular Neurology Division have daily clinics at Yale Physicians Building.
 In addition to providing cutting-edge treatments we also offer our patients opportunities to be involved in ongoing clinical trials.
-To make an appointment or referral please call 203-737-1057.
+To make a referral please call 203-737-1057.

 Please make inquiries related to the Division of Vascular Neurology or the Yale-New Haven Stroke Center to:

 PO Box 208018